CitizenOneX/frame-msg-webbluetooth/example/EXAMPLES.md

     let sprite = await TxSprite.fromIndexedPngBytes(imageBytes);
     await frame.sendMessage(0x20, sprite.pack());

+    // sleep for 20 seconds to allow the user to see the image await new Promise(resolve => setTimeout(resolve, 20000));

     // send the 2-bit image to Frame response = await fetch(new URL('./images/street_2bit.png', import.meta.url));
     imageBytes = new Uint8Array(await response.arrayBuffer());
     sprite = await TxSprite.fromIndexedPngBytes(imageBytes);
     await frame.sendMessage(0x20, sprite.pack());

-    // sleep for 5 more seconds to allow the user to see the image await new Promise(resolve => setTimeout(resolve, 5000));
+    // sleep for 20 more seconds to allow the user to see the image await new Promise(resolve => setTimeout(resolve, 20000));

     // send the 4-bit image to Frame response = await fetch(new URL('./images/hotdog_4bit.png', import.meta.url));